nmeiring/Crunch/README.md

 read more button in company description that takes you to a page with large centered text of description with back button below

-resizing title so it fits with the image in the box
+mozilla compatibility

 choose which categories to have

-investor list function doesnt work.. have to go through api and figure out patterns

 highlight in blue investors that are the same

 TC posts count not working

+if company has a picture then the next company in that coloumn requested doesnt-- the picture doesn't go away

 COMPLETED List:
 Founders doesnt register